vinceallenvince/vector2d-lib/README.md

 var vecA = new Vector(10, 10);
 ```

-In the browser, the Vector class is a global.
+In the browser, the standalone version exposes a Vector class.

 ```
 <html>